Link invariants from finite racks: Racks and counting invariants

 Indeed, generalizing the preceeding example we have \begin{proposition} Let $L$ be a two-component classical link and $T=T_{\sigma}$ a constant action rack with $\sigma\in S_N$ an $N$-cycle.
-Then the polynomial rack counting invariant has the form
+Then the writhe-enhanced rack counting invariant has the form

 where $l$ is the negative of the linking number $lk(L_1,L_2)$ of $L$ mod $N$. \end{proposition}